baby, boy, child-1852940.jpg

 If your baby is clamping down on your nipple, break the suction immediately and try one of the techniques to apply cold and pressure to their gums before proceeding again.
 Make sure they are latching with a wide, open mouth to prevent any further irritation of the nipple.

-If you are looking to start bottle feeding your breastfed baby, you might be interested in this post: Introducing Breastfed Baby’s First Bottle And How To Bottle Feed With Paced Bottle Feeding
+If you are looking to start bottle-feeding your breastfed baby, you might be interested in this post: Introducing Breastfed Baby’s First Bottle And How To Bottle Feed With Paced Bottle Feeding

 I hope the above baby teething remedies and techniques helped you and your baby go through this process a bit easier!